-The Young Volunteer of the Year Award recognises those young people who have made a significant voluntary contribution to the BMC and its commitment to supporting participation in climbing, hill walking and mountaineering.
+The Young Volunteer of the Year Award recognises those young people who have made a significant voluntary contribution to the BMC and its commitment to supporting climbers, hillwalkers and mountaineers.

 Young Volunteer of the Year Award Recipients

 BMC members can nominate a volunteer for the award.
-A nomination form is available to download from the BMC website towards the end of each year.
-The BMC Board of Directors is the awarding body, and the award is presented on the occasion of the BMC Annual General Meeting.
+A nomination form is available here towards the end of each year.
+A small assessment group led by the BMC President Lynn Robinson review the nominations and the award is presented on the occasion of the BMC Annual General Meeting.

 Find out more about the BMC Volunteer Awards

 MEET: Our Ambassador Team

 WATCH: BMC Ambassador Hazel Findlay on BMC TV